ACTEA-Erasmus/m2c4-aplc/Ad06/Subchapter05.md

 ## Twopoint controller with hysteresis

-A **twopoint controller with hysteresis** uses an on-off switch to switch a actuator either on or off in function of a measure physical unit (= measured value x) and the desired physical unit (= setpoint W).
+A **twopoint controller with hysteresis** uses an on-off switch to switch an actuator either on or off in function of a measure physical unit (= measured value x) and the desired physical unit (= setpoint W).

-a **twopoint controller with hysteresis** is consequently a on-off circuit with extra functionality like:
+a **twopoint controller with hysteresis** is consequently an on-off circuit with extra functionality like:
 - The result of the controller (oY) is also offered inverted (oY_NOT)
 - The possibility to switch the controller on and off.
 With turned-off controllers all the controloutputs have the status FALSE(oY & oY_NOT)
 - Setpoint (iW), the measured value (iX) and the hysteresis (iH) are adjustable

-It is possible with the description to draft a operation scheme for the control module with the name FB_PE_TWPH
+It is possible with the description to draft an operation scheme for the control module with the name FB_PE_TWPH

 ![Operationscheme FB_PE_ON-OFF ](../Ad06/Images/OperationschemeFB_PE_TWPH.jpg)